 SS Dicky during a severe lightning and thunderstorm, 2012.

 SS Dicky wreck at dusk shortly after the sun had set and the moon had risen, 2011.

 Port Willunga is located on South Australia’s lovely Fleurieu Peninsula approximately one hour drive south of Adelaide.
 The Port Willunga jetty is a well known destination among Australian landscape photographers.

-I took this photo in March last year during a South Australian road trip with my good buddy Simon Beedle.
+I took this photo in March last year.
+It was during a South Australian road trip with my good buddy Simon Beedle.
 Port Willunga was one of our last shoot locations after driving through the Flinders Ranges, Burra, Adelaide, and Kangaroo Island.
 The overcast weather we had on the day was perfect for some slow shutter, moody black and white photos.

 I really like the way this particular photo turned out.
-I waited for the water in the foreground to flow back in towards the pylons and create a solid leading line into the photo.
-Due to the overcast sky diffusing the light, the colour wasn’t overly attractive so I opted for a black and white post-process and increased the contrast significantly.
+Waiting for the water in the foreground to flow back in towards the pylons before pressing the shutter created a solid leading line into the photo.
+Due to the overcast sky diffusing the light, the colour wasn’t overly vibrant so I opted for a black and white post-process and increased the contrast significantly.

 This weeks photo of the week comes to you from the landscape photographers heaven, Iceland.
 This is one of my photographs of Dettifoss, a waterfall in Vatnajökull National Park in Northeast Iceland.
 Detifoss is reputed to be the most powerful waterfall in Europe.